 There will be a need for a few advance infrastructures if there is to be the construction of a geothermal energy plant.
 These cutting-edge pieces of equipment will cost a lot and will reflect in the initial cost of building a plant of this type.

 Summarizing it all, the disadvantages to geothermal energy production.
-Consequently, many will argue against geothermal energy when it comes to reasons about investing in it.
+Consequently, many will argue against geothermal energy when it comes to reasons for investing in it.

 Strictly speaking, there are a lot more advantages to investing in a geothermal power plant than disadvantages.
 It might be costly at first but investing in a plant like this will surely save you a lot of money in the coming years.